-Sensors include an ultraviolet (UV) radiometer (Eppley 295-385 nm), a Pyranometer (LiCor 200SZ), and a Quantameter (LiCor 400-700 nm).
-An accompanying sea water temperature probe is located less than 10 m offshore of the weather station at a shallow depth of approximately 1 m.
-Data are transmitted hourly.
+Data include daily and hourly precipitation, wind speed and direction, UV, PAR, short wave radiation, and air and water temperature Light sensors consist of an ultraviolet (UV) radiometer (Eppley 295-385 nm), a Pyranometer (LiCor 200SZ), and a Quantameter (LiCor 400-700 nm).
+The sea water temperature probe is located less than 10 m offshore of the weather station at a shallow depth of approximately 1 m.
+Sensors are calibrated annually by the Western Weather Group.

 Similar to a treadmill stress test, members of the Coral Reef Ecology Lab examine the physiology of corals and other marine invertebrates under local (e.g., sedimentation) and global (e.g., ocean warming and acidification) stressors.
 How well do these animals perform under such stress?
 How much is too much?
 We attempt to answer this questions to help set regulations regarding land based pollution and help better manage our coral reefs.